mhoehle/hoehleatsu.github.io/_posts/2016-06-12-optimalChoice.md

 \min_{i\in \{1,\ldots,n\}} \{ E(x_i|y_i=j) \geq c_{i} \> \text{or} \> i=n \}.
 $$

-Implicitly, the above sequence of $s_i$'s computed actualy contains the obtained decision strategy [@chow_etal1964].
+Implicitly, the above computed sequence of $s_i$'s actually contains the resulting decision strategy [@chow_etal1964].
 We transfer the procedure into R code as follows: